json420/usercouch/doc/usercouch.rst

     Hash *password* using *salt*.

-    This returns a CouchDB-style hashed password to be use in the session.ini file.
+    This returns a CouchDB-style hashed password to be used in the session.ini file.
 For example:

     >>> couch_hashed('secret', 'da52c844db4b8bd88ebb96d72542457a')